mrkkrp/zip/README.md

 λ> withArchive archivePath (saveEntry entrySelector pathToFile)
 ```

-…and finally just unpack the entire archive into some directory:
+…and finally just unpack the entire archive into a directory:

 ```haskell
 λ> withArchive archivePath (unpackInto destDir)